-The Trust understands that your mental health is just as important as your physical health.
-Each partner is there to help you through each step of the way.
+The Trust understands your mental wellness is just as important as your physical health.
+Each partner is available to help you through each step of the way.
 Our additional resources are other associations dedicated to helping former players.

 Additional Mental Health Resources: